-3. The amendments propose to amend certain provisions of the Fringe Benefits Tax Assessment Act 1986, the Income Tax Assessment Act 1936, the Superannuation Guarantee (Administration) Act 1992, the Superannuation Entities (Taxation) Act 1987, the Superannuation Industry (Supervision) Act 1993 and the Taxation Administration Act 1953.
-The Bill also repeals the Superannuation (Rolled-Over Benefits) Levy Act 1993.
+3. The amendments propose to amend certain provisions of the Fringe Benefits Tax Assessment Act 1986, the Income Tax Assessment Act 1936, the Superannuation Guarantee (Administration) Act 1992, the Superannuation Entities (Taxation) Act 1987, the Superannuation Industry (Supervision) Act 1993, the Taxation Administration Act 1953 and the Social Security Act 1991.
+The Bill also repeals the Superannuation (Rolled-Over Benefits) Levy Act 1993 and the Social Security Act 1991.